MileHacker Logo

 Attractions

-Djibouti has a number of natural and cultural sites awaiting discovery:
+Djibouti has several natural and cultural sites awaiting discovery:

 • Lake Assal: Africa's lowest point, hypersaline lake.